 Film showing: Defiant Lives

-‘Defiant lives’ (Sarah Barton, 2016) is a film, telling the story of the disability rights movement in the United States, Britain and Australia, using archival footage and interviews with activists.
+We showed the film ‘Defiant lives’ (Sarah Barton, 2016) which is a film, telling the story of the disability rights movement in the United States, Britain and Australia, using archival footage and interviews with activists.

-These events are part of the University of Edinburgh's Festival of Creative Learning.
+These events were part of the University of Edinburgh's Festival of Creative Learning.
 See here for information about other events during the week http://www.festivalofcreativelearning.ed.ac.uk/

 Disability and support in Scotland and Poland: ethnographic research on the perspective of Poles working as caretakers and assistants for disabled people at home.